-The Price field always collects payment, so it will automatically prompt you to connect with PayPal or Stripe, if you haven’t already done so.
+The Price field always collects payment, so it will automatically prompt you to connect with your payment account, if you haven’t already done so.
 Then you’ll need to set the amount to be charged, whether it’s a fixed price or determined by calculating the results of other fields.

 Remember: For help setting up calculations, you can always click the orange lightning bolt.